-So, just to be clear, a club does not necessarily mean a brick-and-mortar facility or a country club.
+Just to be clear, a club does not necessarily mean a brick-and-mortar facility or a country club.
 A golf club is an organization of at least 10 individual members that operates under bylaws with committees (including a Handicap Committee) to supervise golf activities, provide peer review and maintain the integrity of the World Handicap System™.
-Clubs can be authorized through an Allied Golf Association (AGA) with jurisdiction in a specific geographic region, or directly through the USGA (if a Type 2 or Type 3 club).
-A list of AGAs can be found here, and your local AGA will be able to help you find a club that best suits your needs or help you form your own club.
+Clubs can be authorized through an Allied Golf Association (AGA) with jurisdiction in a specific geographic region, and your local AGA can also help you form your own club, or find a club that best suits your needs.
+A list of AGAs can be found here.

 An authorized golf club listing is also available to help you find a club that is close to home, here.

 There are approximately 15 million golfers worldwide who have a Handicap Index and there are more than 16,000 authorized clubs within the United States.
 These clubs provide an opportunity to get in the game and start tracking your progress.

 Once you have joined a club, you just need to play and post scores from a total of 54 holes, made up of any combination of 9 or 18-hole rounds, and you will have a Handicap Index the very next day!

 With that said, there are a few things to keep in mind while starting out:

 - Only scores made at courses with a valid Course Rating™ and Slope Rating™ are acceptable for handicap purposes.
 But do not worry – nearly all courses within the United States and around the world are rated.